Lab-Brat/gentoo_update/README.md

 pip install gentoo_update --break-system-packages
 ```

-The updater will not display build logs by default, so it's recommended to
-define `PORTAGE_LOGDIR` in `/etc/portage/make.conf`.
-If this option is defined,
-updater will use it to store it's own logs as well.
+The updater creates a subdirectory in Portage's default `PORTAGE_LOGDIR` located at `/var/log/portage/gentoo-update`.
+However, if this variable is set to a different value in `make.conf`, it will use the new location instead of the default.

 Here are some usage examples:
 * Basic security update